nourhan-G/thesis-egyptian-culture-llm/README.md

 ## Citation and Acknowledgment

-This project adapts the BLEnD framework to the Egyptian context.
+This project adapts the BLEnD framework Myung et al., 2024.
 If you use this repository, please also cite the original BLEnD paper:

 ```bibtex
 @article{myung2024blend,